danielwellz/Xin/docs/frontend/operator_console.md

 - Dockerfile `services/frontend/Dockerfile` packages the static bundle with Nginx.
 - Docker Compose + Helm chart gained a `frontend` service referencing `/dist`, ensuring the operator console is served alongside backend services.
 - Production keeps that container online at `http://127.0.0.1:4173` (`ports: ["4173:80"]`).
-After each release run `docker compose --env-file ../config/compose.env build frontend && docker compose --env-file ../config/compose.env up -d frontend` so the CDN-facing bundle stays fresh.
+After each release run `docker compose --env-file <path-to-env-file> build frontend && docker compose --env-file <path-to-env-file> up -d frontend`
+  (e.g. `config/.env.docker` locally or `/opt/xin-chatbot/config/.env.production` in prod) so the CDN-facing bundle stays fresh.
 - `/etc/nginx/sites-available/xin.conf` routes `/` to the frontend container, `/api/` to the FastAPI orchestrator (`127.0.0.1:8000`), and `/webhooks/` to the channel gateway (`127.0.0.1:8080`).
 Reload Nginx and purge the CDN cache so the operator console is visible immediately.
 - Console login requires a `platform_admin` JWT created via the snippet in `README.md#admin-token-bootstrap`; export it as `ADMIN_TOKEN` for CLI parity.